NIH Grants Policy Statement

 R01 and guidelines for IC programs may indicate a particular number or range of

-Modular applications and awards also are subject to other
+Modular applications and awards may also be subject to other

 simplified procedures, specifically Just-in-Time requirements and SNAP.